-- Compression – The headers were no longer transmitted in plain-text format but instead they are compressed, thus reducing their size dramatically.
+- Compression – The headers were no longer transmitted in plain-text format, but instead, they are compressed, thus reducing their size dramatically.

-- Multiplexing – A single connection is used for transferring multiple Requests/Responses and of course static resources such as images, CSS files, js files and so on.
+- Multiplexing – A single connection is used for transferring multiple Requests/Responses and, of course, static resources such as images, CSS files, js files, and so on.

 - Server Push – The web server can send additional resources to the client which were not requested by the client’s browser.

 All modern browsers immediately adopted the idea of SPDY and released updates for full support of that protocol.
-Unfortunately for security purposes that protocol was only supported over the https protocol which requires a valid private SSL certificate.
+Unfortunately, for security purposes, that protocol was only supported over the HTTPS protocol, which requires a valid private SSL certificate.

-In May 2015 the HTTP/2 specification was published which marked the beginning of a new era for the Hyper Text Transfer Protocol.
-Earlier that year Google announced that they will be dropping the support of SPDY in favor of HTTP/2 which on theory boosted the adoption rate of HTTP/2 hoping for all SPDY users to shift over.
-HTTP/2 is released as a native extension to the HTTP 1.1 protocol which means that it is backward compatible with websites previously working over HTTP 1.1.
-The intent of the protocol is to be used for websites already build for HTTP 1.1 and also for new websites that will be created around the functionality of HTTP/2.
+In May 2015, the HTTP/2 specification was published, which marked the beginning of a new era for the HyperText Transfer Protocol.
+Earlier that year, Google announced that they would be dropping the support of SPDY in favor of HTTP/2, which in theory, boosted the adoption rate of HTTP/2, hoping for all SPDY users to shift over.
+HTTP/2 is released as a native extension to the HTTP 1.1 protocol, which means that it is backward compatible with websites previously working over HTTP 1.1.
+The protocol’s intent is to be used for websites already build for HTTP 1.1 and for new websites that will be created around the functionality of HTTP/2.

-At this point all modern browsers fully support HTTP/2, however the same as the SPDY – only over the https protocol which calls for an SSL certificate to be installed.
+At this point, all modern browsers fully support HTTP/2, however the same as the SPDY – only over the HTTPS protocol, which calls for an SSL certificate to be installed.

-Does FastComet support HTTP/2?
+Does FastComet Support HTTP/2?

-After the planned patch is applied HTTP/2 will be activated by default for the StartSmart and ScaleRight packages.
-As for our Cloud SSD VPS and Dedicated Server customers, we will let them decide whether or not to use HTTP/2 or in other words the implementation of HTTP/2 for these Web Hosting Packages will happen on demand only – by submitting Technical Support Ticket in the “General” category of our Ticketing System.
+After the planned patch is applied, HTTP/2 will be activated by default for the StartSmart and ScaleRight packages.
+As for our Cloud SSD VPS and Dedicated Server customers, we will let them decide whether or not to use HTTP/2 or in other words, the implementation of HTTP/2 for these Web Hosting Packages will happen on-demand only – by submitting Technical Support Ticket in the “General” category of our Ticketing System.